adaptlearning/adapt-contrib-matching/README.md

 **_isRandom** (boolean): Setting this value to `true` will cause the possible answers associated with each *item* to appear in a random order each time the component is loaded.
 The default is `false`.

 **_questionWeight** (number): A number which reflects the significance of the question in relation to the other questions in the course.
 This number is used in calculations of the final score reported to the LMS.

+**_canShowModelAnswer** (boolean): Setting this to `false` prevents the [**_showCorrectAnswer** button](https://github.com/adaptlearning/adapt_framework/wiki/Core-Buttons) from being displayed.
+The default is `true`.

-**_recordInteraction** (boolean) Determines whether or not the user's answers will be recorded to the LMS via cmi.interactions.
+**_recordInteraction** (boolean) Determines whether or not the learner's answers will be recorded to the LMS via cmi.interactions.
 Default is `true`.
 For further information, see the entry for `_shouldRecordInteractions` in the README for [adapt-contrib-spoor](https://github.com/adaptlearning/adapt-contrib-spoor).

 **placeholder** (string): This is the text that is initially displayed on each drop-down.
 It is usually set to something like 'Please select an option'.